qayyamj/WEBD6201-W2021-LAB2/README.md

-# WEBD6201-W2021-ICE5
+# WEBD6201-W2021-LAB2

-This is a demo project for ICE 5
+This is my Lab 2 project building on Lab 1 demonstrating the use of JavaScript and JQuery to implement a login and register page to the website.